 Our scholars respond to the opportunity by working hard to achieve success and unlock their long-term potential.
 Their achievements are astounding:

 - On average, over 90% of our scholars make the honor roll of the top schools in the city.

 - Our scholars are school leaders, serving as class officers, team captains and club presidents, and annually give over 4,000 hours to community service

-- Our high school graduates include three valedictorians of three of the city’s top schools.
+- Our high school graduates include three valedictorians and one salutatorian of four of the city’s top schools.